Command-line interface#

 --js-parallelism <js_parallelism>#

 If True, allow multiple jobscripts to execute simultaneously.
-Raises if set to True but the store type does not support the jobscript_parallelism feature.
-If not set, jobscript parallelism will be used if the store type supports it.
+If ‘scheduled’/’direct’, only allow simultaneous execution of scheduled/direct jobscripts.
+Raises if set to True, ‘scheduled’, or ‘direct’, but the store type does not support the jobscript_parallelism feature.
+If not set, jobscript parallelism will be used if the store type supports it, for scheduled jobscripts only.

 --wait#